 10 Major Causes of Death in Humans (And How to Conquer Them)

 The most unexpected things can inspire us.
-And the more you accept that inspiration can come from anything and everything, the more you can freely experience life.
+And the more you accept the idea that inspiration can come from anything and everything, the more you can freely experience life.

 Anime tells a long story.
-Some series last 26 episodes, others extend into over 100 episodes—all seamlessly flowing and tied into episode one.
+Some series last 26 episodes, others extend into over 100 episodes — all seamlessly flowing and tied into episode one.
 As I got older Anime was something I began to learn from.
-There were complex characters and story-lines, and a powerful theme that resonated throughout the entire show.
-Characters experience love, relationships, pain, drive, inspiration, and the every day struggles that everyday people deal with.
+There were complex characters and storylines, and a powerful theme that resonated throughout the entire series.
+Characters experienced love, relationships, pain, drive, inspiration, and the every day struggles that everyday people deal with.
 There was a greater human connection.

 While watching one specific Anime titled Bleach, a group of ten villains was introduced, each unique in their own way but each having an important significance — each character represented "the 10 aspects of death in humans".
 I watched as the characters interacted with others on my television.
 And there wasn't one aspect I didn't see truth in.

 As an introvert, isolation is something I claim to crave.
-The reality is I rather just not be around specific type of people.
+Realistically, I rather just not be around specific types of people.
 Although people find peace and oneness in isolation, there is a basic desire in us to commune with others.

 Conquering It: Find the right people who fit into your life.
-Everyone isn't meant for you and the quicker you decide who brings the energy you desire and need, you'll be able to find others like them and build your community.
+Everyone isn't meant for you and the quicker you decide who brings the energy you desire and need, the quicker you'll find others like them and build your community.

 2. Old Age (Time)